ropensci-archive/opendata/opendata.md

 -   <pkg>taxize</pkg>: Taxonomic information from around the web.
 A single unified interface to many web APIs for taxonomic data, including NCBI, ITIS, Tropicos and more.
 [Source on GitHub](https://github.com/ropensci/taxize)
 -   The [tpl](https://github.com/gustavobio/tpl) package doesn't interact with the web directly, but queries locally stored data from [theplantlist.org](http://www.theplantlist.org/), and data will be updated when theplantlist updates, which is not very often.
 There is another package for interacting with this same data, called Taxonstand.
 -   <pkg>treebase</pkg>: An R package for discovery, access and manipulation of online phylogenies.
 [Source on GitHub](https://github.com/ropensci/treebase)
+-   <pkg>rusda</pkg> connects to a large number of USDA databases, especially for fungal-host combinations.

 ###Finance###